🚨 Scam Guide · 2026

 How to Avoid

-• Pre-book Pakbeng accommodation on Booking.com or Agoda before the boat trip
+• Pre-book Pakbeng accommodation on Booking.com or Agoda before the boat trip.

-• Ignore anyone boarding the boat to sell accommodation
+• Ignore anyone boarding the boat to sell accommodation.

-• Walk 5 minutes from the dock and you'll find plenty of guesthouses
+• Walk 5 minutes from the dock and you'll find plenty of guesthouses.

-• Typical Pakbeng room: 80,000-150,000 kip ($4-8)
+• Typical Pakbeng room: 80,000-150,000 kip ($4-8).

 Scam #3

-The Night Market Short-Change
+The Luang Prabang Night Market Crumpled-Bill Short-Change

 🟢 Low